Kangaroo skin pads

 The effect was more noticeable using my testbench Rousseau mouthpiece.

-this was swapped for the gigging piece, a Dukoff D8, the power and drive of
+this was swapped for the gigging piece, a Dukoff D8, the power and

-mind is that similar - and greater - changes in tone may be brought
+in mind is that similar - and greater - changes in tone may be brought

 about through less permanent options, such as a change of mouthpiece

-I was suitably impressed with the kangaroo skin - so much so that I believe
+I was suitably impressed with the kangaroo skin - and from comments

-There are a few issues to contend with - that of availability
+There are a few issues to contend with though - that of availability

 Leather is a by-product of the beef industry, and as such the animals